 For the two and under crowd: The recently redesigned Totally TOT exhibit features natural materials and manipulatives in a Waldorf-inspired space.

 Tip: Admission is free the first Thursday of the month.

 Founded in 1899, Brooklyn Children’s Museum is the world’s first and oldest children’s museum.
 Over the past 120 years, the museum has collected an impressive 30,000 natural history and cultural objects.
 A rotating selection of these items is on display in the Collections Central exhibit.
-Collection items help little visitors observe changes caused by evolution and learn about the lives of past civilizations.
-In the ColorLab, kiddos can flex their creative muscles during hands-on programs that feature the work and material inspirations of African American, Afro-Caribbean, and African contemporary artists.
+Collection items help kids observe changes caused by evolution and learn about the lives of past civilizations.
+In the ColorLab, kiddos can flex their creative muscles during hands-on programs.
+Programs feature the work and material inspirations of African American, Afro-Caribbean, and African contemporary artists.

 For the two and under crowd: For the littlest visitors, the Totally Tots exhibit features sensory play areas including water, sand, and music.

 Tip: On Thursdays from 2–6 p.m. and Sundays from 4–7 p.m. museum admission is “pay-as-you-wish.”

 7. The Bay Area Discovery Museum: San Francisco, California